Malaysia Energy Information

 Crude Oil Production

-Oil production declined by 14% in 2019 at 29 Mt after remaining stable over the past ten years.
+Oil production has been declining by 9%/year since 2018, reaching 27.5 Mt in 2020, after remaining stable over the previous ten years.
 The development of E&P activities in deep-water fields of the eastern region such as Gumusut-Kakap or Kikeh has enabled the declining outputs from the mature fields of the Peninsula to be offset.
 One third of the oil produced comes from the Peninsula (vs two thirds in 2000), the largest being the field of Tapis near Terengganu, one fourth from Sarawak and more than 40% from Sabah (2017).

 Interactive Chart Malaysia Crude Oil Production